s-tory/monogokoro/README.md

 # Monogokoro
-Monogokoro / `mngkr` is the implementation for domestic robots to grow up by themselves.
+Monogokoro / `mngkr` is the implementation for domestic robots especially to grow up by themselves.

 - ものごころ
 - thing's think